Operations and Security

 RHACM Management Cluster Overview

-The hub cluster in Red Hat Advanced Cluster Management (RHACM) serves as the central control plane of your sovereign cloud environment for managing your entire fleet of OpenShift clusters.
+Red Hat Advanced Cluster Management (RHACM) serves as the central control plane of your sovereign cloud environment for managing your entire fleet of OpenShift clusters.
 It provides a single point of authority and unified interface for cluster lifecycle management, policy enforcement, application deployment, and observability across multiple environments.

 Create and Manage Kubernetes Clusters